Dechrissen/BanjoSpeedruns/JSON_Guidelines/JSON_Guidelines.md

 # Level JSON Guidelines
 The individual level pages are automatically generated based on the JSON files for the respective levels.
 The file `level.html` is a template HTML file that is populated with level data via the `injectLevelData()` function, depending on the level in the URL.
 For this reason, the JSON level files must follow a particular format in order for the injection to work properly.
+The guidelines for each individual game are below.

 ## Games
 1. [Banjo-Kazooie](#banjo-kazooie)
 2. [Banjo-Tooie](#banjo-tooie)

+### Important things to note
+- The video fields for each trick contain *embed* links, not normal video links (note the `/embed`)
+- If there is no description or video for a trick, leave those fields as empty strings (i.e. `""`)
+- If there are no tricks in a particular category (like `"outofbounds"` above), leave its list empty

 ## Banjo-Kazooie